sendgrid/docs/source/User_Guide/Marketing_Campaigns/index.md

 {% endanchor %}

 <p><strong><a href="https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/getting_started.html">Get started creating and sending your campaign</a></strong> to modify content, choose which lists to send to, add a suppression
-group, add categories for stats tracking, and then send right away, or schedule your email to send at another time.</p>
+group, add categories for statistics tracking, and then send right away, or schedule your email to send at another time.</p>
 <p><iframe src="https://player.vimeo.com/video/221496578" width="700" height="400" frameborder="0" allowfullscreen=""></iframe></p>

 {% anchor h3 %}